Sustainability Star: TOYOTA

 So, how did Toyota do it?
 And what challenges did the team face along the way?
 While David and Mark were both clear that the entire organization “bought in” on sustainability from the very beginning—and certainly after Toyota North America CEO Jim Lentz publicly announced the company would be building a “state-of-the-art, environmentally sustainable campus” in Plano—they did experience a few hiccups in bringing their vision to life.

 Looking back, the men agree that having a seat at the table from the outset of the project—as RFPs were gathered and initial project scopes presented—was critical to its success.
-Finding, engaging and educating stakeholders and sustainability champions at every level of the organization were also key.
-As David explained, “Those folks then become your force multiplier.”
+Taking time to find, engage and educate stakeholders and sustainability champions at every level of the organization was also key.
+As David explains, “Those folks then become your force multiplier.”
 In retrospect, he says they could have done even more of that relationship building from the very beginning.

 Although there were certainly bumps along the way, David says that the larger team at Toyota never lost sight of its original goals.
 For them, making corporate sustainability a priority was never the issue: It was more a matter of seeing how much could be done within the existing constraints.
 Mark agrees, saying that bringing the team’s vision to life was always a deductive proposition—meaning they started big and removed only what they later deemed beyond scope or budget.
 “We never looked at sustainability as an add-on,” says Mark.
 “From the outset, we encouraged our architect and developers to bring as many great ideas to the table as possible.
 We wanted everyone to be thinking above and beyond when it came to the benefits of sustainability.
 And it really paid off.”